learn-co-students/react-dynamic-components-lab-dumbo-web-111819/README.md

 ## Objectives

 - Practice writing dynamic components
-- Practice jumping into existing code and making the necessary changes
+- Practice jumping into existing code and making the necessary changes;

 ## Introduction

 In this lab, you'll write React components and render them dynamically based on